TerkaSlan/molviewspec-search/README.md

-# Mol* MolViewSpec Demo
+# Mol* MolViewSpec Search Demo

-This is a React application that demonstrates the use of [Mol*](https://molstar.org/) and MolViewSpec to visualize molecular structures.
+This React application demonstrates programmatic creation of [MolViewSpec (MVS)](https://molstar.org/mol-view-spec-docs/mvs-molstar-extension/) files for molecular visualization with [Mol*](https://molstar.org/).

 ## Features

-- Load pre-defined MolViewSpec (MVS) files from URLs
-- Build custom MVS programmatically
+- Search for molecular structures by PDB ID
+- **Programmatically create MVS** based on the search query
+- Pass the generated MVS to Mol* for advanced molecular visualization
+- Display MVS metadata and structure description in the description panel
-- Display 3D molecular structures with different representations
+- Interactive 3D visualization with multiple representation styles
-- Toggle between different views

 ## Getting Started